 Betterment

 Betterment is a robo-advisor that can help you build and manage your investment portfolio.
 It also offers cash management products.
-Betterment offers two pricing tiers based on AUM: 0.25% for accounts with less than $100,000 and 0.40% for accounts with more than $100,000.
-There are CFP services for those in the higher asset tier, as well as additional financial advice packages available for a flat fee.
+Betterment offers three pricing tiers based on AUM: 0.25% for accounts with less than $1 million, 0.15% for accounts between $1 million and $2 million, and 0.10% for accounts with more than $2 million.

 If you have a smaller portfolio, it might cost less to use Betterment.
 Although you won't have the same access to customized plans or a dedicated CFP professional.